squirrels-analytics/squirrels-analytics.github.io/docs/docs/intro.md

 ## REST API Types

-Every Squirrels project defines a set of related datasets under a single version contolled project.
+Every Squirrels project defines a set of related datasets (and sometimes dashboards) under a single version contolled project.
 When running the API server for a Squirrels projects, the following API types become available.

 - **Token API** - Retrieve a short-lived API token if the provided credentials are valid
-- **Datasets Catalog API** - Provides a catalog of datasets available under the project (can vary with authentication)
+- **Data Catalog API** - Provides a catalog of datasets and dashboards available under the project (can vary with authentication)
 - **Parameters API** - Provides information of the parameter widgets for a given dataset
 - **Dataset Result API** - Provides the tabular result of a dataset given parameter selections
+- **Dashboard Result API** - Provides an image of a dashboard given parameter selections

 More details are available in the [REST API Types](./frontend/rest-api) page.